-- Immersing oneself in video games can be good for brain functionality and vitality ~ German researchers concluded in 2013 that playing video games induces structural brain plasticity, serving as valid therapy for patients with mental disorders and diseases such as schizophrenia, post-traumatic stress disorder and Alzheimer’s.
+- Immersing oneself in video games can be good for brain functionality and vitality ~ German researchers concluded in 2013 that playing video games induces structural brain plasticity, serving as a valid therapy for patients with mental disorders and diseases such as schizophrenia, post-traumatic stress disorder, and Alzheimer’s.

 - Playing video games can shape core components of human cognition and mental flexibility ~ British researchers in 2013 concluded training in action video games can increase the speed of perceptual processing.
 Such training would particularly benefit those individuals struggling with attention deficit hyperactivity disorder (ADHD), complications with normal aging, and traumatic brain injury.